 You have a higher risk of getting COVID-19 if you:

 Are an infant or older adult

-We don’t have vaccines to protect against COVID-19 yet.
-But you may be able to lower your risk of getting it by:
+In addition to getting the COVID-19 vaccine and boosters, you may be able to lower your risk of getting it by:

 - Washing your hands often with soap and water for at least 20 seconds